MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

     cd C:\Program Files(x86)\Windows Kits\10\Debuggers\x64
     ```

-   > [!NOTE]
-   > This labs assumes that both computers run a 64-bit version of Windows on both the target and host.
+   This labs assumes that both computers run a 64-bit version of Windows on both the target and host.
-   > If that isn't the case, the best approach is to run the same *bitness* of tools on the host that the target runs.
+   If that isn't the case, the best approach is to run the same *bitness* of tools on the host that the target runs.
-   >
-   > For example, if the target runs 32-bit Windows, run a 32-bit version of the debugger on the host.
+   For example, if the target runs 32-bit Windows, run a 32-bit version of the debugger on the host.
 For more information, see [Choosing the 32-Bit or 64-Bit debugging tools](choosing-a-32-bit-or-64-bit-debugger-package.md).

 1. Open WinDbg with remote user debug by using the following command.
 The values for the key and port match the values you set earlier using BCDEdit on the target computer.